 The Secrétariat du Québec aux relations canadiennes (SQRC) reports to the Minister responsible for Canadian Intergovernmental Affairs and the Canadian Francophonie in the Ministère du Conseil exécutif (MCE).
-It advises the Québec government on all questions pertaining to Canadian relations.
-It defends and promotes Québec’s interests in Canada.
-It is responsible for the implementation of the Policy on Québec Affirmation and Canadian Relations unveiled on June 1, 2017.
+Its mission is to

-The policy targets proactive domestic diplomacy in the conduct of Canadian relations.
-In this spirit, the SQRC has a mandate to coordinate all Québec government activities in Canada in order to position and publicize Québec among the representatives of civil society and Québec’s federative partners.
+The policy on Canadian relations targets proactive domestic diplomacy in the conduct of Canadian relations.
+In this spirit, the Secrétariat has a mandate to coordinate all Québec government activities in Canada in order to position and publicize Québec among the representatives of civil society and Québec's federative partners.
 It therefore fosters dialogue and contributes to exchanges at all levels, including between individuals and groups in Québec civil society and elsewhere in Canada.

 The SQRC is responsible for constitutional questions and assumes on behalf of the Québec government all negotiations in this field.
 It ensures respect for Québec's constitutional powers and the integrity of its institutions.
 It analyzes federal government legislation, policies and programs in light of their impact on Québec.
 It strengthens the coherence of government action by ensuring, in collaboration with the sectoral ministerial bodies responsible, the implementation of the policy respecting Québec's territorial integrity.

-Lastly, the SQRC administers Québec’s representation network in Canada, comprising two offices located in Moncton and Toronto.
-The network ensures ties between the Québec government and federal government representatives and those of the provinces and territories.
+Lastly, the SQRC administers Québec's representation network in Canada, comprising an office in Moncton with a satellite office in Halifax, an office in Ottawa, and an office in Toronto with a satellite office in Vancouver and Calgary.
+The network provides a link between the Québec government and the federal government, as well as the governments of the other provinces and territories.

 The Bureau du secrétaire général associé (BSGA) supports the Associate Secretary General in the fulfilment of his responsibilities.
 It ensures liaison with the office of the Minister responsible for Canadian Intergovernmental Affairs and the Canadian Francophonie and that of the Premier, and with the Secrétariat général du ministère du Conseil exécutif, the other administrative entities of the SQRC, and the offices of deputy ministers in government departments.
 In collaboration with the Direction générale de la gouvernance et de l’administration du ministère du Conseil exécutif, it administers the SQRC’s human, financial, physical and information resources.